Kietpawpan/encryption/README.md

 ```
 CryptoJS.AES.encrypt("Message", "your private key");
 ```
-A strong password is validated by ENCRYPT 72:
+A password is always validated by ENCRYPT 72 to check whther it is a strong one, which contains:
--  A lowercase lette
+-  A lowercase letter
 -  A capital (uppercase) letter
 -  A number
 -  A special characters